oliverjam/learn-form-validation/README.md

 }
 ```

 This interface has properties for every kind of error, with the value of each set to true if that error occurred.
 For example an empty required input will show: `{ valueMissing: true, typeMismatch: false, ... }`.
+Here's a list of [all the validity properties](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState).

 We can write an `if`/`else` statement to check whether each property we're interested in is true.
 If it is we can show a custom error on the page:

 ```js
 let message = "";